kdeldycke/awesome-engineering-team-management/readme.md

 ### Presentations

 - [It's time to start writing](https://alexnixon.github.io/2019/12/10/writing.html) - On “Jeff Bezos's dotcom-era policy of banning PowerPoint within Amazon”, and how “this is neither about powerpoint nor about reading - it's about thinking.”
-- [Presentation Rules](http://www.jilles.net/perma/2020/06/05/presentation-rules.html) - A set of 16 rules to avoid boring and innefective presentations, and have your message reach your audience.
+- [Presentation Rules](http://www.jilles.net/perma/2020/06/05/presentation-rules.html) - A set of 16 rules to avoid boring and ineffective presentations, and have your message reach your audience.
 - [The Greatest Sales Deck I've Ever Seen](https://medium.com/the-mission/the-greatest-sales-deck-ive-ever-seen-4f4ef3391ba0) - “1.
 Name a big change in the world; 2.
 Show there'll be winners and losers; 3.
 Tease the promised land; 4.
 Introduce features as "Magic Gifts"; 5.
 Present evidence that you can make the story come true.”
 - [Some tips on public speaking](https://news.ycombinator.com/item?id=6199544) - “If you ever find yourself buffering on output, rather than making hesitation noises, just pause.
 People will read that as considered deliberation and intelligence.”